grandeBiceps/grandeBiceps/README.md

 - 🌱 I’m currently learning Business Information Technology in VAMK.

 - 👀 I’m interested in Data Analytics, Cloud Services, Front-end web development and UI/UX design.

+- 🏋️ I spend most of my free time with my family, outdoors or at the gym